Self-supervised debiasing using low rank regularization: DeFund: Debiasing framework with unlabeled data

 The above contradiction elucidates the importance of bias-conflicting samples, which serve as counterexamples of spuriously correlated feature components, thereby preventing the alleged involvement of such components in prediction.
 Based on these intuitions, we introduce a novel debiasing protocol that probes and upweights bias-conflicting samples to find and fully exploit feature components independent of spurious correlations.
-We evaluate our framework on two scenarios: linear evaluation and semi-supervised learning.
-First, following the conventional protocol of self-supervised learning, we conduct linear evaluation \citep{zhang2016colorful, oord2018representation}, which trains a linear classifier on top of unsupervised pretrained representations by using every labeled training sample.
+We apply our framework on two scenarios: linear evaluation and semi-supervised learning.

+\textbf{Linear evaluation.} To validate our hypothesis on the biased downstream application, we conduct linear evaluation \citep{zhang2016colorful, oord2018representation} following the conventional protocol of self-supervised learning.
+Specifically, a linear classifier is trained on top of unsupervised pretrained representations by using target labels of training samples.
 After training a linear classifier \(f^{cls}_{W_b}\) with pretrained biased encoder \(f^{bias}_{\theta}\) given the whole training set \(D=\{(x_k, y_k)\}_{k=1}^{N}\) with size \(N\), an error set \(E\) of misclassified samples and corresponding labels is regarded as bias-conflicting pairs.
-Then we train a linear classifier \(f^{cls}_{W_m}\) on freezed representations of main encoder \(f^{main}_{\phi}\) by upweighting the identified samples in \(E\) with \(\lambda_{up} > 0\).
-The loss function for \textit{debiased} linear evaluation is defined as follow:
+Then we train a linear classifier \(f^{cls}_{W_m}\) on intentionally freezed representations of main encoder \(f^{main}_{\phi}\) by upweighting the identified samples in \(E\) with \(\lambda_{up} > 0\).
+The loss function for \textit{debiased} linear evaluation is defined as follows:

 where we use cross entropy loss for \(\ell: \mathcal{X} \times \mathcal{Y} \times \mathcal{W} \rightarrow \mathbb{R}^{+}\).
 Note that the target labels are only used in training linear classifiers after pretraining.